 This is where the differences become more pronounced:

-CleverType: Provides multiple tone options including professional, friendly, casual, and formal with more nuanced adjustments.
-I've found its tone adjustments to be more natural-sounding than Samsung's.
+CleverType: Provides multiple tone options including professional, friendly, casual, formal, empathetic, and persuasive with highly nuanced adjustments.
+I've found its tone adjustments to be more natural-sounding than Samsung's, with better understanding of emotional context.

 All three offer translation, but implementation varies: